exoplatform/exo-documentation/docs/Manage-Space.rst

 4. Space templates pulldown will presents all predefined templates that the space creator can use.
 A description of every template in the pulldown is ensured and displayed just below the templates selector so that the space creator can differentiate between all templates.

-.. note:: Every template have its specific visibility, regitration criteria and applications.
+.. note:: Each template defines its default visibility, registration criteria and list of applications.

 .. _access-level-step: